AbstractSDK/abstract/docs/src/3_framework/5_ownership.md

 ## Multi-signature

 Multi-signature ("multisig") governance is a governance structure that requires a subset of its members to approve an action before it can be executed.
-Though there are multiple implementations, Abstract uses the multisig module with the goal of providing the most flexible solution to users.
+Though multiple implementations exist, Abstract uses a cw-3 multisig contract with the goal of providing the most flexible solution to users.

 Knowledge about a few terms is required to configure your multisig: